 Although I no longer teach Daniel, I really admire how much he has developed in just two years.
 We still see each other, and occasionally he tells me how he’s frustrated and struggling to learn a song.
 My reply to Daniel is always the same – “relax, take a deep breath, and take your time.
 You’ve got many years of practice yet to come, enjoy them all, as every moment with your piano is precious!”

 Your first song

 My final piece of advice to those ready to begin their journey, is to make sure that your first song isn’t too challenging.
 Of course we all love a challenge, it gives us motivation.
 But a song that takes too long to learn can leave us frustrated and discouraged.
 Luckily, pretty much all difficult songs have easier versions that are available.
-Skoove also offers lots of simpler versions of classic songs for you to try out.
+Skoove also offers lots of simpler versions of classic songs for you to try out: the perfect online piano lessons for adults.
 So what are you waiting for?
 Go and find a song that you love, and start your journey!

 Here are some great songs that you can start learning right now using Skoove’s interactive, step by step approach:

 Mrs. Robinson by Simon & GarfunkelPlay Lesson